 Add water or beef stock to cover and bring to a boil.
 Reduce heat and let simmer for about 20 minutes, stirring occasionally.
 The ingredients need to get friendly with each other.

 Taste for salt again.
-Add chocolate and stir until melt.
+Add chocolate and stir until it melts.

 This soup might be good to feed a crowd and it is great for any occasion when you have family and friends around.
 A potluck would be perfect as well.